nanu2000/OpenGL-CMake-Config/README.md

 # OpenGL-CMake-Config

 ## A CMake configuration for Cross platform development.
-Supports cross compiling for Linux and Windows x86 and x64.
+Supports cross compiling for Linux and Windows- both x86 and x64.

 Contains:
 * SDL2 (cross platform library for hardware, and graphics via OpenGL and Direct3D)